m3tros/MetrosCryptTerminal/README.md

 ## Description
 MetrosCryptTerminal is for file encryption/decryption based on the <a href="https://pypi.org/project/cryptocode/">cryptocode</a> algorithm.<br>
 It is written in <a href="https://python.org">Python</a> <a href="https://www.python.org/downloads/release/python-3104/">3.10.4</a>
-The program is distributed in forms as an open source python file and an executable file for Linux and Windows.<br>
+The program is distributed in forms as an open source python file.<br>

 <p align="center">